 Ph.D.
 Student in Entomology at University of California Davis

 Joanna Bloese is pursuing her Ph.D. in Entomology and is a teacher for an Art-Science Fusion program at the University of California Davis.
 There, she teaches undergraduate student’s skills in creative-problem solving and critical thinking through hands-on learning.
 This program aims to explore the conceptual realm where art and science intertwine and innovation both reside.
 Joanna’s Ph.D. thesis explores integrating different techniques to manage invertebrate pests in California rice systems.
 She seeks to understand the complex interactions of insects and their relation to art, science, culture, and innovation.

 The University of Hong Kong

-Ana Karen G Barajas is graphic designer, artist and art researcher.
+Ana Karen G Barajas is a graphic designer, artist, and art researcher.
 She developed the first research of Outsider Art in Mexico.
 She is part of the directive committee of the academic magazine Bric-à-Brac.
-She conducts art-based and art therapy workshops for women and children in rural communities and people with behavioural, developmental, psychological, and cognitive disorders.
-She collaborates as image advisor of the educational movement and civil association Clubes de Ciencia Mexico.
-She is currently a PhD student in the research group of “Arts Therapy and Alternative approaches in human services” where she studies creative process through qualitative and computer science tools focusing on individuals under the Autism Spectrum Disorder and Schizophrenia Spectrum Disorder.
+She conducts art-based and art therapy workshops for women and children in rural communities and people with behavioral, developmental, psychological, and cognitive disorders.
+She collaborates as an image advisor of the educational movement and civil association Clubes de Ciencia Mexico.
+She is currently a PhD student in the research group of “Arts Therapy and Alternative approaches in human services” where she studies the creative process through qualitative and computer science tools focusing on individuals under the Autism Spectrum Disorder and Schizophrenia Spectrum Disorder.